Community-based E-Health Program for Older Adults Living with Chronic Diseases (CeHP)

 Method:

 The research team will develop the Community-based E-Health Program, and assess the effects of the program.
 A needs assessment will be carried out using focus group discussion with the older adults.
-A cluster randomized controlled trial (RCT) will be adopted.
+A cluster controlled trial will be adopted.
 A follow-up process evaluation will be conducted to assess the acceptability, strengths and limitations of Community-based E-Health Program based on the participants' perspectives

 Discussion and conclusion: